Bowarc/samsung_smart_fridge/README.md

 - logger: logs things, not a lot rn
 - why: anyone that asks why, gets an answer :p
 - purge: clears a given number of message from the current channel
-- tictactoe: Plays a tictactoe game between two players (WIP)
+- tictactoe: plays a tictactoe game between two players (WIP)